 A developer also has to take the time to ensure the following are taken under consideration and completed in a timely manner:

 - Pending code

 - New products

 When a product is moved into the production stage, there could be some errors as the code written in the development stage could be different.
 That is why a software developer needs to ensure everything goes smoothly.

 The operator team looks after the maintenance of the software to ensure it gets into the production stage on time.
 With growing software development needs, operators have to take care of several servers in parallel.
 The deployment has to be scheduled effectively to avoid delays.

 When the code is deployed, an operator is required to manage any code changes and errors in Azure DevOps.
 The operators and software developers work together to solve any problem.
 They could share responsibilities, start aligning their thinking process, break down silos, and work as a team.
 The most important responsibility of Azure DevOps is to bring two teams under one roof.

 DevOps and Apps Lifecycle

-There is a lifecycle exists that is influenced by Azure DevOps.
-It plans, develops and, delivers, even operates.
+There is a lifecycle that exists that is influenced by Azure DevOps.
+It plans, develops, delivers, even operates.
 Each phase is dependent on the others, and the phases are not role-specific.

 In the planning phase, the DevOps team defines, ideates, and describes the capabilities and features of the systems and applications they are designing.
 They track the progress at high and low levels of granularity.
 They overlook the product tasks and tasks that are in the portfolios of many different products.